Velodash

 Finding problems

-We conducted a survey, 6 usability tests, 12 interviews, and rode with cyclists to understand what issues our users were currently facing and whether they were worth solving.
+We conducted a survey, 6 usability tests, 12 interviews, and rode alongside cyclists to uncover key issues and determine which were worth solving.

 Early insight

-1. Cyclists were reluctant to use Velodash as a tool to assist their cycling activities.
+1. Cyclists were reluctant to use Velodash during rides, limiting its effectiveness as a cycling tool.

 Refine problems